-MTN Irancell aims to drive mobile penetration and market share through the deployment of innovative products and services.
-It continues to emphasise the development of segmented prepaid and postpaid packages.
-The operator also aims to improve the level of customer service that is currently offered; the introduction of online registration and activation within 15 minutes was designed to further this goal.
+Strategy MTN Irancell aims to drive mobile penetration and market share through the deployment of innovative products and services.
+It continues to emphasise the development of segmented prepaid and post-paid packages.
+The operator wants to improve the level of customer service currently offered; the introduction of online registration and activation within 15 minutes was designed to further this goal.
 A central part of MTN Irancell's strategy is the rapid expansion of its 3G/4G network in order to take first mover advantage between the two dominant players.
-Over the next five years, the operator plans to deploy a network that covers more than 1,000 cities and comprises almost 6,000 BTSs, and to bring coverage to 85.0% of the population by October 2020.
+Over the next five years, the operator plans to deploy a network that covers more than 1,000 cities and comprises almost 6,000 base transceiver stations, and to bring coverage to 85% of the population by October 2020.